Advertisement

 10 | Umesh Yadav | 152.2 km/h | Right-arm fast |

 Indian cricket has seen significant changes in recent years, especially in the department of fast bowling.
 It started way back in 1983 when the junior and then the upcoming cricketers saw the likes of Kapil Dev, who was then the fastest bowler for India.
-Nowadays, young pacers are being nurtured through structured programs that emphasize not only speed but also accuracy, swing, and seam movement.
-Currently, the fastest bowler in India at present is Umran Malik, he bowls at a speed of 157 km/h.
+Nowadays, young pacers are being nurtured through structured programs that emphasise not only speed but also accuracy, swing, and seam movement.
+Currently, the fastest bowler in India at present is Umran Malik; he bowled at a speed of 157 km/h in the IPL and maintains his pace around 150 km/h.

 10. Umesh Yadav